kme211/100-days-of-code-2017/log.md

 setup today.
 I used a lot of code from this [tutorial](https://medium.com/javascript-scene/passwordless-authentication-with-react-and-auth0-c4cb003c7cde#.k80zo7bgy).
 I need to set up the callback URL, I believe.
 I first tried using [Passwordless](https://github.com/florianheinemann/passwordless) but the [example](https://github.com/billstron/passwordless-stateless-angular) code was confusing because it didn't look like it was meant for production but I could be wrong.

+### Day 17: Monday, January 23, 2017

+**Today's Progress:** Instead of working on authentication today, I figured I should try to fix all the bugs in my current code so I can get a build on Netlify (frontent)/Heroku (backend).
+I have the borders working now.
+They will need further testing though.

+**Thoughts:** I'm wondering if I should have the images overlap like I used to have them.
+I'm worried that users will draw inside the borders but not go all the way to the edge and then the pieced together drawing won't look seamless.
+I think I removed it because I thought it was getting in the way, meaning that if you drew over it, it sometimes tried to drag the image.
+I should try to figure out if I can grab the canvas data from just the edges (25px) and then insert that data into the other section.